The stats on small business failure are so staggering, whichever country you choose, they undermine small business success.

 But knowing your business is not the same as knowing business.

-Too many small businesspeople have egos that are much larger than their businesses.
+Too many of you have egos that are much larger than your businesses.

-Consequently, they are “personal” rather than “professional”.
+Consequently, your approach to almost everything is “personal” rather than “professional”.
 Are you in this category?

 If you are, you refuse to accept good advice from people for a number of questionable reasons: